flaakan/FileSystemManager/README.md

 * Follow the image for instuctions.

 ### Compile:
-* Inside the project run the command: `javac -d out -sourcepath . src/FileManagerSystem.java src/*/*.java`
+* While inside the project run the command: `javac -d out -sourcepath . src/FileManagerSystem.java src/*/*.java`

 ### Run:
-* Navigate to the out folder by `cd out`
+* While inside the project, navigate to the out folder by `cd /out`
 * To start the application run the command: `java FileManagerSystem`